 Fall 2019 Internships

-REFUGEE JOB READINESS PROGRAM (PAID Internship - Application Deadline: August 15, 2019)
+REFUGEE JOB READINESS PROGRAM at DU (PAID Internship - Application Deadline: August 30, 2019)

 Strengthen Cultural Awareness.
 Observe refugees’ progress and achievements toward self-sufficiency by collecting outcomes and data as an Employment Management Intern at ACC.
 Leverage your organizational skills and detail-orientation in a diverse team-based setting as you play a part in improving the lives of refugees in our community.